Hindu philosophy subscribes to the notion that we can seek what we want, that all paths can be legitimately pursued.

 Eastern Philosophy and Oneness

+Eastern Philosophy offers much to the west even though there is a huge difference in the thoughts of both.
+Buddhism, Hinduism and Taoism are among the most influencing philosophies that come from the east, and are largely based on the concept of oneness.
+These philosophies provide remarkable alternates to the western concepts, which are mostly originated from Greek, Socrates and Plato.
 As Oneness being the belief and the most important principle of eastern philosophy, it always gives the message of GOD with different names.
 It basically tells that you are a unit of the sole power.
 Thought the general concepts remains the same but still there are numerous differences that are noticed within eastern philosophies.
 These differences not only prevail among people of different religions but also they exist among the people of same religion.
 Besides the unanimous concept of Oneness eastern philosophies also have the same idea about energy.
+Taoists, Hipies and Hindus call it Chi, vibrations and Chakras respectively.
+The basic idea is that energy is neutral and it exists in everything, which is a reflection of the western terminology that says “energy can neither be created nor destroyed” but it changes the form and its shape.
+Humans not perfect, as GOD is another common thought between east and west.
+Though there are few similar concepts found but as a whole the eastern philosophies have large differences and conflicts with the western ones.
+They hold the concept of Cosmic Oneness and hence the presence of “GOD” in eastern philosophies is taken as a whole. |

 Monday, January 12, 2009